Consider the Maine Clam

 You’d be wrong.

-Mainers love their clams.
+Mainers love their clams - specifically soft shell or steamer clams.
 Check Maine’s beaches and coastlines at low tide and watch as Mainers patiently dig for clams.
 Once they have enough, they stir them into chowder (New England-style, not Manhattan-style, thank you very much).
 They deep-fry them, either in batter or covered in crumbs.
 They steam them by the bucketload.
 They grill them.
-They eat them raw.

 How do you get in on the action?
 A great place to start is at the Yarmouth Clam Festival, held each July in the southern Maine town of Yarmouth.
 It features the Maine State Clam Shucking Contest (professional and amateur heats) and at least three tons of clams (fried in batter and steamed).